 The warrants are immediately exercisable at any time following the consummation of this offering and at any time up to the date that is five years after their original issuance.
 The warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and, at any time a registration statement registering the issuance of the shares of common stock underlying the warrants under the Securities Act is effective and available for the issuance of such shares, or an exemption from registration under the Securities Act is available for the issuance of such shares, by payment in full in immediately available funds for the number of shares of common stock purchased upon such exercise.
-If a registration statement registering the issuance of the shares of common stock underlying the Securities Act is not available for the issuance of such shares, by payment in full in immediately available funds for the number of shares of common stock purchased upon such exercise.
-If a registration under the Securities Act is not available for the issuance of such shares, is not effective or available and an exemption from registration under the Securities Act is not available for the issuance of such shares, the holder may, in its sole discretion, elect to exercise the warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of common stock determined according to the formula set forth in the warrant.
+If a registration statement registering the issuance of the shares of common stock underlying the warrants under the Securities Act is not available for the issuance of such shares, the holder may, in its sole discretion, elect to exercise the warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of common stock determined according to the formula set forth in the warrant.
 No fractional shares of common stock will be issued in connection with the exercise of a warrant.
 In lieu of fractional shares, we will pay the holder an amount in cash equal to the fractional amount multiplied by the exercise price.